 Since 2006 the Committee has identified training programmes that can be delivered in accordance with the terms of reference.

 In 2012 a FEG Training Consultative Group consisting of experienced FEG accredited trainers and chaired by FEG Ex-President, Tom Hooper, was established.
 The group was formed to advise the FEG ExCo on training issues, to create and present new seminars and courses accredited by FEG and to deal with the assessment of future FEG trainers.
-The current FEG Training Consultative Group Convener for the years 2017-2018 is jointly convened by the two FEG accredited trainers, Viola Lewis and Iris Barry.
-Lewis.
+The FEG Training Consultative Group Conveners for the years 2017-2018 were jointly two FEG accredited trainers, Viola Lewis and Iris Barry.
+In the years 2018-2021, the Convener was Iris Barry, and since 2021 is Wika Trel.

-A larger number of seminars and a two day course are now offered by FEG's accredited trainers, who deliver training in English, German, Greek, Italian, Polish and Spanish.
+A larger number of seminars and a two day course are now offered by FEG's accredited trainers, who deliver training in English, French, German, Greek, Italian, Polish, Portuguese and Spanish.

 For a description of the seminars offered, please click here.